-How can I submit a stockholder proposal or nominate a Director for the 2019 Annual Meeting of Stockholders?
+How can I submit a stockholder proposal or bring business for the 2021 Annual Meeting of Stockholders?

-If a stockholder seeks to have a proposal included in the Company's Proxy Statement for the 2019 Annual Meeting of Stockholders pursuant to Rule 14a-8 under the Exchange Act, the proposal must be received by the Company no later than December 6, 2018 and be submitted in accordance with applicable SEC rules and regulations.
+If a stockholder seeks to have a proposal included in the Company's Proxy Statement for the 2021 Annual Meeting of Stockholders pursuant to Rule 14a-8 under the Exchange Act, the proposal must be received by the Company no later than December 3, 2020 and be submitted in accordance with applicable SEC rules, including Rule 14a-8.
 Such proposals must be delivered to Community Health Systems, Inc., Attn: Corporate Secretary, 4000 Meridian Boulevard, Franklin, TN 37067.